gotopple/k8s-for-users-intro/workload.md

 Next you're going to start your Redis pod.
 The `kubectl apply` subcommand uses declarative tooling to analyze the delta between the state on the platform and the new desired state.
 You'll use this subcommand and specify the file containing your Pod definition.
 Do that now.

-If you just want to run the provided solution, then run:

 ```
 kubectl create -f workload/redis-pod.yaml
 ```

 Once your Pod has been created you should be able to see it and any other Pods running on your platform.
-Do that now by running `kubectl get pod`.
+Do that now by running `kubectl get pod --namespace workshop`.

 The output should look something like: